aiXander/CLIP_assisted_data_labeling/README.md

 Metadata files (such as .txt prompt files or .npy files) that have the same basename (but different extension) as the image files can remain and will be handled correctly.

+In all following scripts, the root_dir is the main directory where your training images live.
+Most scripts should also work if this root_dir has subfolders with eg different subsets of the data.

 ### 00_rename_files.py
 The labels are kept in a .csv file with a unique identifier linking to each image.